 At CSU, we’ve got hundreds of majors and concentrations to choose from on your journey toward your career or graduate school.
 And we’ll be the first to admit it: The road is not always straight.
-Some students know exactly where they want to be in five years, and others like to explore their options.
-Some start out in their major, and others come in undeclared before choosing a major.
-Some students double major, and some students choose a major based on their pre-professional goals.
+Some students know exactly where they want to be in five years, and others like to weigh their options.
+Some start out in their major, and others come in exploring majors before choosing one.
+Some students double major, and some students choose a major based on their professional goals.

 If you are considering professions in the health industry, law, veterinary field, or teaching, CSU’s pre-professional programs are right up your alley.